alexjhetherington/FootnoteUtilities/README.md

 * TextureScroller
 * KinematicBody - a character controller that uses an arbitrary mesh!
 * PlayableAnimationController - trigger non legacy animations from code by directly passing clips
+* Behaviour trees - see the README in the Behaviour Tree folder

 ### Scriptable Object Architecture